My growing collection of unusual noises...

 Motorola DTR - This is a digital format used by Motorola DTR-series personal/jobsite portable radios.
 It utilizes frequency-hopping spread-spectrum signal technology (VSELP audio at 11 hops per second) on the 900MHz band.
 It is near impossible to get a copy of the raw audio without a service monitor due to the FHSS signal.
 The Nextel off-network 'DirectTalk' technology is based off of this same design, but the two formats are not compatible.
 (Thanks Greg & Ray!)

-Yaesu C4FM - This is the version of digital modulation Yaesu chose for their new digital radios.
+Yaesu C4FM - This is the version of digital modulation Yaesu chose for their new 'System Fusion' amateur radios.
 This is an FDMA signal format using the AMBE+ codec & is not compatible with C4FM P25 radios.
-(Thanks Greg!)
+Here is a sample of the decoded audio.
+(Thanks Greg & Bob!)

 Section 4 - Trunked Radio Systems